Pseudo-parabolic category over quaternionic projective plane: Base module for

-The module $M$ supports quantization of the conjugacy class $\Hbb P^2$ in the sense that an equivariant quantization $\C_q[\Hbb P^2]$ of its affine coordinate ring can be realized as a $U_q(\g)$-invariant subalgebra in $\End(M)$.
-An explicit formulation in terms of generators and relations can be found in \cite{M2}.
-We do not use it in this presentation.
+The module $M$ supports quantization of the conjugacy class $\Hbb P^2$ in the sense that its quantized coordinate ring $\C_q[\Hbb P^2]$ can be represented as a $U_q(\g)$-invariant subalgebra in $\End(M)$.
+Its explicit formulation in terms of generators and relations is given in Section \ref{SecRE}.

 As $\l$ is a Levi subalgebra in $\g$, its universal enveloping algebra is quantized to a Hopf subalgebra $U_q(\l)\subset U_q(\g)$.
-The module $M$ is a quotient of the parabolic Verma module of the same weight, by the submodule generated by $f_\dt 1_\la$.
+The module $M$ is a quotient of the parabolic Verma module of the same weight, by the submodule generated by (the image of) $f_\dt 1_\la$.
 It follows that $M$ is locally finite over $U_q(\l)$, \cite{M5}.
+We will study $M$ regarding it as a $U_q(\l)$-module; then our additional requirements $(\la,\al)=0$ for $\al\in \Pi_\l$ will keep us within the category of quasi-classical $U_q(\l)$-modules (deformations of classical $U(\l)$-modules.
+Note that $M$ is not quasi-classical for entire $U_q(\g)$.